mbudisic/MA321-Clarkson-F19/syllabus.md

 **Why the hard-copy push?** I insist on hard-copy textbooks because writing proofs requires intense concentration, free from distractions.
 If you need to have a laptop or a tablet open to work on proofs, you expose yourself to distractions that sap your concentration.
 Be better than that.

 In addition to the textbook, I ask you to read the first volume of [Hiroshi Yuki's novel Math Girls](http://bentobooks.com/mathgirls/).
 The plot of the novel is thin (love in high school), but the book communicates the passion for and beauty of mathematics as few other accessible works do so.
 Here's a review from the [AMS Notices](https://www.ams.org/notices/201207/rtx120700956p.pdf) (flagship magazine for the American Mathematical Society) and [MAA Reviews](https://www.maa.org/press/maa-reviews/math-girls).
+Feel free to borrow or buy this book -- we won't refer to it regularly, but it's good for priming the math pump.

 ## Prerequisites